Australian and New Zealand Society of Indexers

 The Australian and New Zealand Society of Indexers (ANZSI) is a society representing indexers in Australia and New Zealand.
 It has branches and groups in ACT, New South Wales, New Zealand, Northern Territory, Queensland, South Australia, Tasmania, Victoria, and Western Australia.

 It provides training courses, conferences, a newsletter, and a directory of available indexers.

 History

 ANZSI was established as the Australian Society of Indexers (AusSI) in Melbourne in 1976 to replace the Society of Indexers in Australia, members of the UK Society of Indexers in Australia.
 Its early history was recorded by Hazel Bell.

 Affiliation with other indexing societies

 ANZSI is affiliated with indexing societies in the UK, the United States, Canada, Southern Africa, and China; and associated with societies in Germany (DNI) and the Netherlands (NIN).

 Awards

 ANZSI medals and highly commended certificates are offered annually for an outstanding index to a book or periodical compiled in Australia or New Zealand.
 Medals and certificates are not awarded every year.
+Notable recipients include musicologist and indexer Samantha Owens, who was awarded a medal in 2012.

 ANZSI (then AusSI) was the first indexing society in the world to recognise web indexing with an award.